Get

 3. Get Your Dog the Rattlesnake Vaccine

 The rattlesnake vaccine can help bolster your dog’s immune system against the possibility of a bite in the future.
 It’s not foolproof and doesn’t eliminate the possibility that your dog will get bitten but can help lower some of the risk if they do.
 Dogs that are vaccinated typically experience milder signs and often have an easier time recovering with prompt medical treatment.
 If you expect to take your dog somewhere where rattlesnakes live, we strongly recommend you get them the rattlesnake vaccine.
-Ask your vet for more details!
+Ask a vet for more details!

 hand holding syringe for rabies vaccine with a black dog in the background